 About the Stabyhoun

 Texts from the nineteenth century describe a ‘long-haired piebald’, which was often ‘a child’s friend’ and a ‘good hunting dog’.
 Although the Stabyhoun most likely shares common ancestors with the Spaniel, Small Munsterlander, and the Drentsche Patrijshond this is today an entirely unique breed of dog and typically somewhat less intense and hectic than those breeds.
-Originally praised for their skilled mole and rat hunting abilities, as a watchdog and as a pest exterminator around the family home, the Stabyhoun was also occasionally trained as a hunting dog for wild hare and upland birds.
+Originally developed in the Fryslan province of Northern Holland, they were praised for their skilled mole and rat hunting abilities, as a watchdog and as a pest exterminator around the family home, the Stabyhoun was also occasionally trained as a hunting dog for wild hare and upland birds.
 This was a breed for the humble farmer and small landholder, not the nobility.
 Today, the breed remains understated; a versatile family and companion dog with the potential to work alongside hunters, in the agility ring and other sports.

 As the official association for the Stabyhoun in the UK, the UKSA has been approved by the original Dutch Stabyhoun Association (NVSW) to manage import and breeding of these wonderful dogs in England, Wales and Scotland.
 Although this is a very rare breed, puppies are now born in England each year.
 In addition, we continue to import carefully selected and well-raised puppies to build a genetically healthy and diverse population.
 Visit our puppy page for details about how to apply.